DeadlyMC/damage-tint/README.md

 ## Compiling
 - Clone this repo.
-- Run `gradlew genSources idea` for IntelliJ and `gradlew genSources eclipse` for Eclipse and import the Gradle project.
+- Import this project in Intellij or Eclipse.
+The Gradle integration will handle the rest of the initial workspace setup.
 (This is optional if you don't want to change the source code)
 - Run `gradlew build` for creating a build (result in `build/libs/`)